TanishkaMarrott/Decoding-The-TOGAF-Framework/Enterprise_Continuum/Overview.md

 Core concept within TOGAF.

-Quickly breaking down the definition for lucidity:-

-- It's a framework
-- For Categoring the different architectural artifacts and solutions
+- Framework for categorising different architectural artifacts and solutions
 - According to varying levels of abstraction or specialisation
 -
 Key Elements of an Enterprise Continuum:-